-Very heartwarming acknowledgements have been received by cable from a large number of the National Assemblies and Conventions, con- taining expressions of appreciation of the services of the Hands in bring- ing the beloved Guardian’s Crusade to a successful conclusion.
+Very heart-warming acknowledgements have been received by cable from a large number of the National Assemblies and Conventions, con- taining expressions of appreciation of the services of the Hands in bring- ing the beloved Guardian’s Crusade to a successful conclusion.
 When the file is complete, we plan to share these messages with you.

 We shall be writing you again shortly in connection with various actions approved at our recent meeting.